ArduPilot/ardupilot_wiki/planner/source/docs/mission-planner-initial-setup.rst

 Optional Hardware
 =================
 This submenu allows the configuration of optional devices, many of which can be configured while Mission Planner is unconnected.
-Programming of the Sik  Telemetry Radio, UAVCAN setup, PX4 Optical Flow sensor, and Antenna Tracker can be done here, as well as the setup of a joystick to be used in conjunction with Mission Planner.
+Programming of the Sik  Telemetry Radio, UAVCAN setup, PX4 Optical Flow sensor, and Antenna Tracker can be done here, as well as the setup of a :ref:`joystick <common-joystick>` to be used in conjunction with Mission Planner.

 When connected, peripherals such as Battery Monitors, Integrated OSD, Airspeed Sensors, and Rangefinders can be configured.
 Also, this submenu has a Motor Test function allowing you to test the direction and order of Copter and QuadPlane Motors.